 Mid-market ERP Software

 Mid-market ERP software is geared towards small-medium size wholesale distribution companies that have outgrown their existing introductory systems.
 In certain instances – where there is available capital and significant growth plans – mid-market ERP is also a suitable solution for start-up companies.
-ERP is an acronym for “enterprise resources planning” and is used to describe a system that will manage all aspects of a company’s operations as an all-in-solution.
+ERP is an acronym for “enterprise resources planning” and is used to describe a system that will manage all aspects of a company’s operations as an all-in-one solution.
 This eliminates the need to manage multiple standalone systems.
 To accomplish this, ERP systems include functionality for; inventory management, accounting, order entry and processing, warehouse management and contact management.
 In many cases, specialized features are also available that support specific industries, such as landed cost tracking, barcode scanning and eCommerce integration.
 Users of these systems will need to have a better understanding of accounting practises and software technology in order to gain the most benefit.

 Knowing When to Transition Systems